SmilingDeveloper11/MindReader/README.md

 # MindReader
+( You have to open/download the exe thing btw )
 Hi, This is my new little project called Mind Reader, its just a mind reading game lol

 # Think a number